hiepns/docker-Signal-Server/README.md

-# Signal-Server docker
+# Signal-Server Docker Compose and Kubernetes

-Docker environment for running Signal-Server.
+Docker compose or Kubernetes environment for running Signal-Server.

 ## Clone repo